o2r-project/api/docs/compendium/upload.md

 Upload a research compendium as a compressed `.zip` archive with an HTTP `POST` request using `multipart/form-data`.

 The upload is only allowed for logged in users.
-To run the upload from the command line, login on the website and open you browser cookies.
+To run the upload from the command line, you must login on the website and inspect your browser's cookies.
 Find a cookie issued by `o2r.uni-muenster.de` with the name `connect.sid`.
-Copy the contents of the cookie into the request example below.
+Provide the content of the cookie when making requests to the API as shown in the request example below.

-Upon successful extraction of archive, the `id` for the new compendium is returned.
+Upon successful extraction of archive and processing of the contents, the `id` for the new compendium is returned.

 !!! note "Required user level"